How are my digital assets secured with iTrustCapital?

 Are my funds held in USD FDIC insured?

-FDIC insurance applies to USD assets held by US FDIC-insured banks and is intended to protect your money in the event of a bank failure.
+FDIC (Federal Deposit Insurance Corporation) Insurance applies to USD assets held by US FDIC-Insured banks and is intended to protect your money in the event of a bank failure.
 It does not protect your money or assets from losses relating to your investment decisions or market conditions.
-FDIC insurance of USD held in client accounts is on our roadmap and something we are considering.
+FDIC Insurance of USD held in client accounts is on our roadmap and something we are considering.